SimplyDax/Glowstone/README.md

 - Version: 0.14.x

 ## Licensing information
-Glowstone are not affiliated with Mojang.
+Glowstone is not affiliated with Mojang.
 All brands and trademarks belong to their respective owners.